 Many women worry about losing the post-baby weight.
 The good news is that post-baby weight gain is not here to stay.

-Take a look at these top five exercises from HARTMANN Direct for promoting weight loss once your baby has arrived.
+Take a look at these top five exercises for helping with weight loss once your baby has arrived.

 The right start to start exercising again will depend on your and the amount of time your body needs to heal.
-Don’t rush into exercising and always make sure you follow the advice of your midwife, health professional or doctor.
+Don’t rush into exercising.
+Always make sure you follow the advice of your midwife, health professional or doctor.

 But a great exercise to start with is walking.
 In the first few weeks, take a stroll every now and then with baby in the buggy.
 Just enjoy the fresh air and being out and about.
 This will help your confidence, as well as promote healing.